f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 - Best model based on mean absolute error is __registered__ with __MLflow__.

 - __Apache Airflow__ used to orchestrate all steps. __One DAG handles everything__.
 Isn’t that cool?
 From scraping to cleaning to deployment, it’s all there.
-You just gotta trigger one file and the whole pipeline runs.
+You just need to trigger one file to run the whole pipeline.

 - Used __Evidently__ and __Grafana__ for __drift monitoring__.